 While they are not counted toward a student's academic grade, they are used to assess his or her readiness to be certified to take the medical board examinations.

 The Basic Science semesters follow the new paradigm in medical education.
 All of the traditional didactic classroom and lab work is conducted in modern facilities, and clinical experiences begin in the first semester at three hospitals located on Curacao

 Clinical Medical Sciences

-Students receive preparation for the USMLE via the Basic Science curriculum, PASS review program in Champaign, IL which last 8 weeks, an electronic final exam (shelf exam) of seven hours simulating the actual USMLE, and course examinations that have been written in USMLE format.
+Students receive preparation for the USMLE via the Basic Science curriculum, Kaplan, Becker or Pass review program, an electronic final exam (shelf exam) of seven hours simulating the actual USMLE, and course examinations that have been written in USMLE format.

 During semesters 5-10, students experience clerkships focused on clinical medical sciences for 72 weeks.
 Clerkships consist of Clinical Core Rotations and Clinical Elective Rotations at approximately 30 clinical sites.
 Sites in the U.S. offer residency programs approved by the Accreditation Council for Graduate Medical Education (ACGME) or are affiliated with a medical school.

 After completing core clerkship rotations students are eligible to take the USMLE Step 2.
 Upon successfully passing the exam, students proceed to a residency program.
 Most students take Step 2 before graduation in order to be ECFMG certified and then apply for a residency.